-On July 29, 2011, the Federal Circuit handed down the hotly-anticipated decision in Association for Molecular Pathology v.
+Law360, New York (August 18, 2011) -- On July 29, 2011, the Federal Circuit handed down the hotly anticipated decision in Association for Molecular Pathology v.
 USPTO, Fed.
-Cir., No. 2010-1406, 7/29/2011.
-In a 2-1 decision, the Panel held that isolated DNA molecules are eligible for patent protection under 35 U.S.C. § 101.
+Cir., No. 2010-1406, July 29, 2011.
+In a 2-1 decision, the panel held that isolated DNA molecules are eligible for patent protection under 35 U.S.C. § 101.

-The substantive dispute amongst the parties is whether claims to isolated DNA impermissibly encompass a product of nature.
+The substantive dispute among the parties is whether claims to isolated DNA impermissibly encompass a product of nature.
 Myriad argued that isolated DNA is patent eligible because it is "a nonnaturally occurring composition of matter" with "a distinctive name, character, and use."
 The plaintiffs responded that the isolated DNA molecules encompass products of nature because they are not "markedly different" from the natural product.
-In other words, the question before the court was whether the differences between isolated DNA and naturally occurring DNA is sufficient to confer patent-eligibility.
+In other words, the question before the court was whether the differences between isolated DNA and DNA in the body is sufficient to confer patent eligibility.

-The three judge panel struggled to find common ground.
-Judge Lourie, writing for the majority, held that claims to isolated DNA are patent-eligible.
+The three-judge panel struggled to find common ground.
+Judge Alan Lourie, writing for the majority, held that claims to isolated DNA are patent-eligible.
 In his view, isolated DNA is "markedly different" from DNA in the human body because the covalent bonds have been cleaved to isolate the DNA from the native DNA molecule.
 Notably, Judge Lourie did not differentiate between different types of DNA and applied this reasoning to find both isolated DNA similar to the DNA in the chromosome and cDNAs patent-eligible.
-Judges Bryson (dissenting-in-part) and Moore (concurring-in-part), however, drew distinctions between the two categories of DNA and whether-and why-they are patent-eligible.
+Judges William Bryson (dissenting-in-part) and Kimberly Moore (concurring-in-part), however, drew distinctions between the two categories of DNA and whether - and why - they are patent-eligible.

-Isolated DNA versus cDNAs
+Isolated DNA Versus cDNAs

 In her concurring opinion, Judge Moore divided DNA claims into two categories and applied different reasoning to find each category patent-eligible.
-The first category was directed to isolated sequences that are identical to naturally occurring sequences and included the isolated full length sequence and fragments of those which are found on the chromosome.
+The first category was directed to isolated sequences that are identical to naturally occurring sequences and included the isolated full-length sequence and fragments of those which are found on the chromosome.